vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 plan to make active efforts to articulate meta policies in collaboration with Issa and Sebastian.

-## Rethinking exercise (Q2 or Q3 2024)
+## Rethinking exercise (Q3 2024)

 I added a few exercises (Buteyko-style control pause breath holds, hand gripper exercises) in Q3 2023.
 I also do occasional flexibility exercises.

-I expect to do my next round of rethinking exercise in Q2 2024 or Q3 2024.
+I expect to do my next round of rethinking exercise in Q3 2024.

-## Family planning work starting Q4 2023
+## Family planning work (resumed Q3 2024)

 I want to think systematically about plans for family and career.
 In Q4 2023 I started writing (private) notes documenting my thoughts on a